kahlan/kahlan/docs/README.md

 ```
 ![custom_reporter](assets/custom_reporter.png)

-A bit ugly but the check marks and the skulls are present.
+A bit ugly, but the check marks and the skulls are present.

 ## <a name="pro-tips"></a>8 - Pro Tips

-### Use the `--ff` option
+### Use the `--ff` option (fast fail)

 `--ff` is the fast fail option.
 If used, the test suite will be stopped as soon as a failing test occurs.
-You can also specify a number of "allowed" fails before stoping the process.
+You can also specify a number of "allowed" fails before stopping the process.
 For example:

 ```
 ./bin/kahlan --ff=3